But-Yeah-Book-List/book-list-server/README.md

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->
+Create an organization on GitHub
+Setup basic scaffolding of full stack application for client side and server side Connect your server repo to heroku

 ## Architecture
 - express
 - cors
 - pg
+- heroku

 ## Change Log
 <!-- Use this are to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples: